superfly/docs/flyctl/cmd/flyctl_deploy.md

       --detach                 Return immediately instead of monitoring deployment progress --dockerfile string      Path to a Dockerfile.
 Defaults to the Dockerfile in the working directory.
   -e, --env strings            Set of environment variables in the form of NAME=VALUE pairs.
 Can be specified multiple times.
-      --force-machines         Use the Apps v2 platform built with Machines --force-nomad            Use the Apps v1 platform built with Nomad -h, --help                   help for deploy
+  -h, --help                   help for deploy
       --ignorefile string      Path to a Docker ignore file.
 Defaults to the .dockerignore file in the working directory.
   -i, --image string           The Docker image to deploy